shmay/DevTips/tips/rails-tips.md

   Product.pluck :id,:name  #[1, "Cool shoes"], [2, "a shirt"]
 ```

-`pluck` is a highly useful method in general, since you're only instantiating an array of integers, not a bunch of AR objects, which is more efficient / fast in general.
-Also, you can easily grab distinct IDs via (EG) `pluck('distinct(questions.id)')`.
+`pluck` is a highly useful method in general, since you're only instantiating an array of integers, not a bunch of AR objects, which is more efficient / fast.
+FYI, you can easily grab distinct IDs via (EG) `pluck('distinct(questions.id)')`.

 ## DB Transactions with AR